mm80843/T3.5/docs/Benef/PBN__Benef_1085.md

 # __Reduction in indirect transmission__

-## Name of the Benefit

-Prevents transmission from contaminated surfaces

 ## Description of Benefits pertaining to Beneficiaries

 * [Decreased risk of contamination and improved safety for hospital workers](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1213.md)